serenitynow1234/Repo1/chatgpt_bookmarker/README.md

 This extension lets you bookmark entire ChatGPT conversations.
 It automatically adds a **Bookmark Chat** button next to the message box on the ChatGPT page.
+Saved conversations include labels for the user and assistant so you can easily review them later.

 ## Installation
 1. Open Chrome and navigate to `chrome://extensions`.